Job Interviewer grant

 Partial Capacity Grant

-This is a social welfare scheme which allows employees to return to work or self-employment (if they have reduced capacity to work) and continue to receive a payment from the Department of Social Protection.
+This is a social welfare scheme which allows employees to return to work or self-employment (if they have reduced capacity to work) and continue to receive a payment from the Department of Employment Affairs and Social Protection.

 Personal Reader Grant (PRG)